matcool/gd-song-server/README.md

 ### EXE Editing

-You can also change the song url by editing the exe and replacing `http://www.boomlings.com/database/getGJSongInfo.php` with `http://your-server/song` (make sure the lengths match!) \
+You can also change the song url by editing the exe and replacing `http://www.boomlings.com/database/getGJSongInfo.php` with `http://your-server/song` (make sure the lengths match) \
 *I haven't tested this myself so it may not work*